Amir-h055/Database/final_report.md

 DELETE FROM Infection WHERE passportNumOrSSN = "x";
 -- No need to delete any postal code
 ```

+Showing the output of this query is deemed not necessary

 #### Edit a Person